Chayuan/NativeShip/README.md

     Finally, in `./app.config.js`, update the sentry `project` and `organisation` values with yours.

+- Mixpanel

+    As for Sentry, simply enter your own projet.
+    In `.env.local`, change the Mixpanel token with yours.

 - Authentication TODO

     Authentication is ready to go.
-Just input the API_URL env variable.
+Just input the EXPO_PUBLIC_API_URL env variable.
     If you don't use NativeShip server bundle, you may need to update the signIn and register method of the `AuthProvider`.
     To do so, open `./components/auth/AuthProvider.tsx`